 Or in other words, coupled with the fact that the human body is more fragile in our 70’s, 80’s, and 90’s, car insurance for older drivers can become more expensive as the risk for accidents and fatalities increase exponentially.

-But aging doesn’t necessarily mean great discounts and rates can’t be found.
+But aging doesn’t necessarily mean car insurance discounts and rates can’t be found.
 Consider the following tips to potentially save on your car insurance rates.

 Companies such as Progressive and Allstate were early to adopt UBI, with Progressive’s Snapshot claiming to offer the average driver a $130 discount and Allstate’s Drivewise offers users the chance to earn points that can be used towards rewards such as gift cards and name-brand merchandise.
-Approximately 70% of all auto insurance carriers are expected to use UBI by 2020.
-It’s estimated that 142 million customers will sign up for telematics-infused policies by 2023, up from 12 million in 2015.
+Approximately 70% of all auto insurance carriers are expected to use UBI by 2020, according to SMA Reseearch.
+It’s estimated that 142 million customers will sign up for telematics-infused policies by 2023, according to IHS Automotive, up from 12 million in 2015.